How to Season a Turkey: 12 Secrets to the Most Flavorful Turkey

 Marinades aren’t just for the grill!
-Try marinading your turkey in a mixture of broth, spices and lemon juice, like in this five-star recipe, for a turkey that’s flavorful through and through.
+Try marinading your turkey in a mixture of broth, spices and lemon juice, like in marinaded Thanksgiving turkey for a roast that’s flavorful through and through.
 Similar to brining, your turkey should sit in the marinade for a few hours to soak up all the delicious flavors.

 Layer on the flavor with a bright and aromatic glaze.
 Brushing on a glaze takes an already tasty turkey skin to the next level.
 Glazes are an easy and quick way to give your main course an extra boost.
-This recipe only has four ingredients and takes ten minutes to prep!
+You can make an apricot-glazed turkey with just four ingredients.

 Come Thanksgiving, we all have our turkey basters at the ready.
 But why settle for just basting the bird with its own juices?
 Try basting your turkey with wine or even beer to add extra flavor.
 As these basting liquids cook, they help caramelize the outside of the turkey for exceptionally tasty and crispy skin.

 Crack Open a Beer

 Just like you might use beer to brine a chicken or cook brisket, you can use beer to flavor your holiday turkey.
 Instead of basting your bird with drippings from the pan, baste with your go-to brew.
 No need to splurge on anything too fancy here, but make sure it’s good beer that you’d enjoy sipping.